satya164/react-native-animated-observer/README.md

 [![npm][version-badge]][version]
 [![MIT License][license-badge]][license]

-Helpers that let you observe the value of an [`Animated.Value`][animated.value] or [`SharedValue`][reanimated.sharedvalue] and convert between them using native events.
+Helpers that let you observe the value of an [Animated][animated] or [Reanimated][reanimated] values and convert between them using native events.

 ## Use case

-This library is useful when you have a component that uses [`Animated`](https://reactnative.dev/docs/animated) and accepts animated values or styles, but you use [`Reanimated`](https://docs.swmansion.com/react-native-reanimated/docs/) for your app's animations, or vice versa.
+This library is useful when you have a component that uses [Animated][animated] and accepts animated values or styles, but you use [Reanimated][reanimated] for your app's animations, or vice versa.
 You can use this library to convert your values to work with the component.

 ## Installation